Доступно с лицензией Location Referencing.

 LRS network editing

 To edit LRS networks, you must use the Location Referencing tab that is part of Pipeline Referencing.
 This tab supports editing the Pipeline Referencing information model elements used to build an LRS network.
 On this tab, you can create, realign, reassign, retire, extend, and cartographically realign routes.
 You can also edit calibration points and centerlines.
 You can't edit LRS route directions, but you can use these tools to apply edits to the LRS routes.
-To create, extend, or realign a route, you must use the Choose Centerline tool to select the centerlines that participate in the operation.
 The Location Referencing tab is context based; it is available only when you have Pipeline Referencing features for route editing (that is, routes, calibration points, and centerlines) added to your 2D map.

 Pipeline Referencing features (routes, events, calibration points, and intersections) are modeled to support time (they are time aware).
 If you are configuring maps for editing networks, it is recommended that you configure time support for each of these layers in the map.